-Direct flight from Auckland on Air New Zealand.
+Getting there: Direct flight from Auckland on Air New Zealand.
 It's always a treat to fly into a picturesque Q-town on a clear day.
 I fly in on a crisp morning, with the snow finally set upon the Remarkables.
 Picked up by a Mercedes SUV transfer and driven to the resort, roughly 15 minutes away.

 Check-in experience: You enter the resort gates, down a road framed by towering trees planted in 1867.
 On an autumnal day, it's nothing short of breath-taking.
 Golden leaves fall like confetti.